beoite/GodotRuntimeInspector/README.md

 <p>
 I made this to learn about Godot Engine [1] and Dear ImGui [2].

-This is currently a c# godot project, but I'll try to get it working as an addon so its eaiser to import, but for now, if you want to use it:
+The files here are a c# godot project, if you want to use it:

--) Create a C# solution (if you haven't already) from Project > Tools > C# > Create C# solution.
+-) Create a C# solution (if you haven't already) for your project from, Project > Tools > C# > Create C# solution.

 -) Open the solution and allow unsafe code, and install ImGui.NET [3] with NuGet.